peilunnn/gcp-dapp-auction/README.md

 One possible solution is to use the SafeMath library.
 However, the SafeMath library is not used in this project as stated in the comment:

-> /\*\*
->
-> - @dev Wrappers over Solidity's arithmetic operations.
+- @dev Wrappers over Solidity's arithmetic operations.
-> -
-> - NOTE: `SafeMath` is generally not needed starting with Solidity 0.8, since the compiler
-> - now has built in overflow checking.
+- NOTE: `SafeMath` is generally not needed starting with Solidity 0.8, since the compiler now has built in overflow checking.
->   \*/

 Our auction contract uses Solidity 0.8.0, which has built-in overflow checking.
 Therefore, we do not need to use the SafeMath library.

-## Credits

-Images:

-- Beeple, Everydays: The First 5000 Days.
-Sold for: $69.3 million Beeple/Christie’s
-- (And all other images used in our client/assets folder)